 Our city has one company related to transportation (tram and bus).
-You can always choose taxis or Uber rides, but CTP („Compania de Transport Public”, the company’s name) is cheaper for students, as the university provides a green card (called ElStudIS card), that offers you a major monthly discount.
-So, when you get here, just go to your faculty’s secretariat and ask for it.
+You can always choose taxis or Uber rides, but CTP („Compania de Transport Public”, the company’s name) is cheaper for students.

-The subscription for 30 days for a student should be around 12 lei (2,60 euros) could be more or less depending on the university and is valid both for tram and bus rides.
+The subscription for 30 days for a student should be around 6-16 lei (1,20-3,20 euros), more or less depending on the university, and is valid both for tram and bus rides.

-Sometimes, while taking a ride to Uni or another place, there will be in the bus or in the tram a Ticket inspector (“Controlor” in Romanian”).
-He/She will ask you for the ticket.
-If you have the subscription with ElStudIS, just show him/her your valid ticket/subscription in the 24pay app.
+Sometimes, while taking a ride to Uni or another place, there will be on the bus or in the tram a Ticket inspector (“Controlor” in Romanian”).
+He/She will ask you for the ticket and you just have to show him/her your valid ticket/subscription in the 24pay app.
 He/She will scan the QR code and you’re good to go.
 So, always, but ALWAYS try to have the phone charged.
-If you can’t show him/her the valid ticket/subscription, you will be charged with a 50 lei fine (11 euros) and you have to pay it right at that moment.
-If you refuse that, you’ll be charged with a 150 lei fine (32 euros) and you can pay it later, but e păcat! (=such a pity!).
+If you can’t show him/her the valid ticket/subscription, you will be charged a 50 lei fine (10 euros) and you have to pay it right at that moment.
+If you refuse that, you’ll be charged a 150 lei fine (30 euros) and you can pay it later, but e păcat! (=such a pity!).

-These little tickets Kiosks are almost near every big station.
+These little ticket kiosks & vending machines are almost near every big station.
 You’ll find one near Alexandru Ioan Cuza University, in Copou, a little bit up-hill the Faculty of Letters and near the Faculty of Chemistry.
 There is one near Banca Transilvania, in Tudor Vladimirescu, near the Gheorghe Asachi Technical University’s student dorms, which is also close to Iulius Mall.

 There you can buy paper tickets.
-The full price for a ticket is 2.5 lei, as I told you for the Airport bus, but if you show there the student identity card, it will be 1,25 lei (almost 30 cents).
+The full price for a ticket is 3 lei, as I told you for the Airport bus, but if you show the student identity card, it will be 1,5 lei (almost 30 cents).
 When you enter the bus, you have to validate this ticket.
-In the bus, there are several validation machines (yellow or orange sometimes) and you will have to insert your ticket in there.
+On the bus, there are several validation machines (yellow or orange sometimes) and you will have to insert your ticket in there.
 The machine will make a sound and it will print on the back of your ticket a code.
 If the Ticket inspector (Controlorul) comes, you show it to him already validated.
-If you don’t validate it, the fine will be the same as in the case mentioned in the ElStudIS card section above (read there).
+If you don’t validate it, the fine will be the same as in the case mentioned in the section above (read there).

-**remember, one ticket is valid for 120 minutes – so if you have to change the buses to arrive somewhere, make sure you make it there in this period of time, otherwise, you have to validate another ticket.
+**Remember, one ticket is valid for 120 minutes – so if you have to change buses to arrive somewhere, make sure you make it there in this period of time, otherwise, you have to validate another ticket.